INTRODUCTION – possible class topics to be covered (subject to change)

 Implications for Parents in Scripture

-1. Father are to have compassion on their children.
+1. Fathers are to have compassion on their children.
 Psalm 103:13

-4. Father should keep their children under control with all dignity.
+4. Fathers should keep their children under control with all dignity.
 I Tim.
 3:4,12

 5. Parents are to provide for their children financially/materially.